aelew/tech-internship-alerts/README.md

 # 🔔 Tech Internship Alerts

-Monitors GitHub repositories for new internships and sends new job listing alerts to Discord.
+Monitors GitHub repositories for new internships and sends alerts to Discord.
 This project is inspired by [cvrve/internships-bot](https://github.com/cvrve/internships-bot)!

 ## 🌱 Discord server